Odd edge-colorings of subdivisions of odd graphs: Preliminaries

 An immediate consequence of Proposition~\ref{forest} is the result below, which concerns a graph all of whose cycles (if any) share a vertex. \begin{proposition} If $v$ is a vertex of a graph $G$ such that $G-v$ is a forest, then $G$ admits a $2$-edge-coloring that is odd away from $v$.
 Additionally, if $d_G(v)$ is odd, then $G$ admits an edge-coloring with color set $\{1,2\}$ that is odd away from $v$ and the color $1$ (resp. $2$) is odd (resp. even) at $v$. \end{proposition}

 \begin{proof} We may assume that $G$ is loopless.
 It suffices to prove the first part.
 Split $v$ into $k=d_G(v)$ pendant vertices $v_1,\ldots,v_k$ in order to obtain a forest $F$.
 By Proposition~\ref{forest}, $F$ admits an odd $2$-edge-coloring.
 Re-identify $v_1,\ldots,v_k$ into $v$ while keeping the colors on all edges.
-We thus regain $G$ and a required edge-coloring. \end{proof}
+We thus regain $G$ along with a required edge-coloring. \end{proof}

-As observed in~\cite{Pyb91}, the odd $2$-edge-colorability of forests implies odd $3$-edge-colorability of connected graphs of even order, which in turn yields odd $3$-edge-colorability of graphs with edge-connectivity $1$. \begin{proposition} If $G$ is a connected graph such that $n(G)$ is even or $\kappa'(G)=1$ then $\chi_{o}'(G)\leq 3$. \end{proposition}
+As observed in~\cite{Pyb91}, the odd $2$-edge-colorability of forests implies odd $3$-edge-colorability for all connected graphs of even order, which in turn yields odd $3$-edge-colorability for all graphs with edge-connectivity $1$.
+The following proof comes from~\cite{Pet18}. \begin{proposition} If $G$ is a connected graph such that $n(G)$ is even or $\kappa'(G)=1$ then $\chi_{o}'(G)\leq 3$. \end{proposition} \begin{proof} Let $n(G)$ be even and let $H$ be a spanning odd co-forest of $G$.
+Take an odd edge-coloring of the forest $\widehat{H}$ with color set $\{1,2\}$ and extend to $E(G)$ by coloring $E(H)$ with $3$.
+This gives an odd $3$-edge-coloring of $G$.

+Assume now that $n(G)$ is odd.
+First we consider the case when the minimum degree $\delta(G)=1$.
+Select a pendant vertex $u$ and take a spanning odd co-forest $H$ of $G-u$.
+As $F=G-E(H)$ is a forest, combine an odd $2$-edge-coloring of $F$ with a monochromatic coloring of $E(H)$ that uses a third color.